rickhull/buildar/README.md

     task :test do
     end

 That is actually the minimal Rakefile needed for Buildar to operate.
-However, it will be a crappy gem full of "FIX" throughout its metadata.
+However, this would generate a crappy gems full of "FIX" throughout its metadata.

 Dogfood
 -------